aatuh/recsys/CONFIGURATION.md

 > Tip: keep a checked‑in `.env.example` describing each variable and safe defaults.

 ---

+> Need operational guidance?
+See `docs/rules-runbook.md` for the full
+> troubleshooting playbook covering logs, metrics, and scenario checks.

 ## 3) The *same knobs*, per request (no redeploy)